Restaurant-style vegan saag paneer recipe with both Instant Pot and stovetop instructions. Give this rich plant-based comfort food a try!

 Instructions

 - Preheat oven to 400F.
 Bake cubed tofu on a baking sheet lined with parchment paper or a silicone baking mat for 20 minutes, until it is just browning on the outside.
-(For air fryer: 400F for 9 minutes.
-Otherwise, pan fry in a non-stick skillet until lightly browned.)
+(To prepare tofu in air fryer: 400F for 9 minutes.
+To prepare tofu on stove: pan fry in a non-stick skillet until lightly browned, turning so all sides brown a little and the tofu firms up.)
+Remove from oven and set aside.

-- In a stockpot or pan over medium heat, dry roast cumin seeds over medium heat for 1-2 minutes, until fragrant.
+- Heat a stock pot or dutch oven over medium heat, then add whole cumin seeds.
+Dry roast the cumin seeds for 1-2 minutes, , stirring frequently so they don't burn, until fragrant.

 - Add onions and cook until translucent, about 5 minutes.